rra/remctl/README.md

 documentation, and pointers to any additional resources.

 For bug tracking, use the [issue tracker on GitHub](https://github.com/rra/remctl/issues).
-However, please be aware that I tend to be extremely busy and work projects often take priority.
+Please be aware that I tend to be extremely busy and work projects often take priority.
 I'll save your report and get to it as soon as I can, but it may take me a couple of months.

 ## Source Repository